cutecatfann/cutecatfann/README.md

 ## I'm a software engineer at Docker working on AI tooling and security

-Before Docker, I was at Amazon Alexa SmartHome working on building custom LLMs used by Alexa
+Before Docker, I was at Amazon Alexa SmartHome working on building custom LLMs

 📱 You can reach me on [LinkedIn](https://www.linkedin.com/in/mimi-pieper/)